azlux/log2ram/README.md

 - `NOTIFICATION_COMMAND`: Specify the command for sending error notifications (By default, it uses the `mail` command).
 - `PATH_DISK`: activate log2ram for other path than default one.
 Paths should be separated with a `;`.
 - `JOURNALD_AWARE`: enable log rotation for journald logs before syncing. (default is `true`).
 Check the comment in the config file or the [Troubleshooting](#troubleshooting) section below for journald SystemMaxUse recommendations.
 - `ZL2R`: enable zram compatibility (`false` by default).
 Check the comment in the config file.
-See <https://github.com/StuartIanNaylor/zram-swap-config> to configure a zram space on your raspberry before enabling this option.
+See <https://github.com/systemd/zram-generator> to configure a zram swap on your Raspberry Pi before enabling this option.
 - `COMP_ALG`: choose a compression algorithm from those listed in /proc/crypto. (default is `lz4`).
 See [Compressor](#compressor) section below for options.
 - `LOG_DISK_SIZE`: specifies the uncompressed zram disk size